-We are focused on growing our residential construction lending portfolio in selected markets, with our preferred borrowers and risk profile, as they provide comparatively higher yields.
-Our construction and commercial portfolio was down 2% compared to the beginning of the year due to expected maturities but was still over \$1 billion at quarter end.
+We are focused on maintaining the pipeline of our residential construction lending portfolio in selected markets, with our preferred borrowers and risk profile, as they provide comparatively higher yields.
+We have had some repayments in our construction and commercial portfolio but it was still over \$1 billion at quarter end.
 The existing book has benefitted from the higher interest rate environment as it is almost entirely at floating rates.
 We proactively manage investments in our construction and commercial portfolio in terms of product composition, geographic mix, and exposure.
 We also have strong strategic partnerships with originators.
+The borrowers that we like to target are experienced developers with a successful track record of project completion and loan repayment, and often repeat customers to us.
 We continue to increase our lending in and around the urban markets of the Greater Vancouver area, the Greater Toronto area and, to a lesser degree, Calgary and Edmonton.
 There continues to be strong demand for builders to build more affordable housing and entry level homes in these markets due to household formation driven by population dynamics and immigration, and a lack of affordable housing.

 We hold our marketable securities, comprised of publicly traded REITs, for the long term and for both current return and capital appreciation.
-We had unrealized fair value losses for the quarter due to overall stock market volatility from an uncertain interest rate forecast and macroeconomic environment.
-However, we continue to realize the benefits of solid cash flows and distributions from these investments with a quarter to date distribution yield of 5.94% on this portfolio.
+While we had unrealized fair value losses for the quarter and year to date due to overall stock market volatility from an uncertain interest rate forecast and macroeconomic environment, we continue to realize the benefits of solid cash flows and distributions from these investments with a distribution yield1 of 6.01% on this portfolio in the current year.
 In the long term, we expect further relief from interest rates to improve REIT valuations.

 With respect to our private real estate-based development funds, many of the fund sponsors have been sitting on the sidelines, not committing amounts to new projects given current market conditions.
 We believe this to be a prudent approach.
-The funds are either held for long-term capital appreciation or distribution income and they tend to improve the diversification and risk and reward characteristics of our overall investment portfolio; however, these funds tend to have less predictable cash flows that are predicated on the completion of the development projects within the funds.
-For the quarter, we recognized a net \$0.3 million unrealized fair value gain on this portfolio mainly relating to an updated property valuation as well as actual execution on leasing activities on another underlying property.
+The funds are either held for long-term capital appreciation or distribution income and they tend to improve the diversification, and risk and reward characteristics of our overall investment portfolio.
+Our real estate development fund investments tend to have less predictable cash flows that are predicated on the completion of the development projects within these funds.
+So far this year, we recognized a net unrealized fair value gain on this portfolio mainly relating to an updated property valuation as well as actual execution on leasing activities on another underlying property.
 For projects currently being undertaken, we actively monitor their progress.

-2024 FIRST QUARTER REPORT | MCAN MORTGAGE CORPORATION (d/b/a MCAN FINANCIAL GROUP)
+2024 SECOND QUARTER REPORT | MCAN MORTGAGE CORPORATION (d/b/a MCAN FINANCIAL GROUP)

-Despite MCAP reporting lower income than the prior year, driven mainly by hedge losses and higher securitization costs, our equity investment in MCAP increased as a result of its earnings less our distributions received so far in 2024.
+MCAP has reported higher income in the current quarter and year so far than the same prior year periods, mainly driven by higher securitized mortgage net interest income.
 MCAP is privately owned and is Canada's largest independent mortgage finance company.
 With the growth in its assets under management and its market leadership position, we expect that MCAP will continue to provide solid returns for MCAN.